 - Some of the key social media sites for reaching tourists

-Whatever business you run in tourism it is important to be clear about your target customers, your own objectives and to plan for success.
-Understand your objectives and your client needs and you can plan for growth.
+Whatever business you run in tourism, it is important to be clear about your target customers, your own objectives and to plan for success.
+Understand your objectives and your clients' needs, and you can plan for growth.

 Research your market

-Research what others businesses are doing in your area of activity: you may pick up ideas that you can emulate – do not directly copy but use the information to develop your own niche.
+Research what other businesses are doing in your area of activity: you may pick up ideas that you can emulate – do not directly copy, but use the information to develop your own niche.

-Ensure the basics are in place: swift reactive sales processes, good on-site standards, friendly, professional team effort, if you employ people, train them for the market.
-If you are a sole trader look for ways to stay ahead and informed, keep abreast of trends – technology, social media, attitudes, business change etc.
+Ensure the basics are in place: swift reactive sales processes, good on-site standards, professional team effort.
+If you employ people, train them for the market.
+If you are a sole trader, look for ways to stay ahead and informed, keep abreast of trends – technology, social media, attitudes, business change, etc.

 Think about your target markets, decide what to include in your plan that might be most likely to appeal to them

 Think also about your communication methods and how you might reach them.
 Which media are they most likely to use?

 - Special interest publications?

 The most common are Twitter and Facebook but explore others such as: